 - Support for the family to go out together – for example, accompanying them on outings

 - Outings for the child

-- Sibling support including activities and outings
+- Sibling support and activities

 - Antenatal referral to enable relationship building with parents and provide the time to listen, reassure, advice and support